workergnome/exquisite_donut/README.md

-# Spec for the Exquisite Donut

-The Pittsburgh New Media Meetup group is developing a collaborative sculpture installation, currently working under the name "The Exquisite Donut".
-This is a multi-artist screen-based installation.

-### About the Pittsburgh New Media Meetup

-The Pittsburgh New Media Meetup is an informal group of professionals, students, and enthusiasts interested in the intersections of technology, the arts, and media.
-We meet monthly to share ideas, find collaborators, and work together to improve our work and the state of new media in the Pittsburgh Area.

 ### The Exquisite Donut Concept

 The surrealist party game "The Exquisite Corpse" involved drawings made by many artists on a folded piece of paper.
 As the paper was passed between artists, each would create a partial drawing and then fold the paper to hide their work, leaving only a few connecting lines visible.
 The next artist would interpret the line and continue the drawing in their own style.